asciiphil/oh-set-gradually/README.md

   value, the script will terminate immediately.
 * `initialize` - Optional.
 If present, the item will be set to this value before the script begins running.
+* `finalize` - Optional.
+If present, the item will be set to this value after the script has run to completion.  *This setting will not be used if the script is terminated by the `stop_on` condition.*

 For example, if you have a `Switch` item named `keep_running`, you could use the following in your configuration file: